parallel-finance/Open-Grants-Program/applications/Parallel.md

 ![image](https://user-images.githubusercontent.com/56744348/111891842-f8c1a380-89c3-11eb-9210-1bf0bbd9ed83.png)

 ##### What your project is _not_ or will _not_ provide or implement
-* Our team does not plan on implementing the support for other tokens besides the native DOT and KSM tokens and Stable Coin at the initial launch to reduce the risks in cross-collaterals
+* Our team does not plan on implementing the support for other tokens besides the native DOT and KSM tokens and Stable Coin at the initial launch in order to reduce the risks in cross-collaterals
 * We will not implement a decentralized exchange by ourselves.
-Instead, we will be focusing on building a lending/borrowing and staking protocol.
+Instead, we will be focusing on building the lending/borrowing and staking protocol.

 ### Ecosystem Fit

-* **Where and how does your project fit into the ecosystem?** We are aiming to offer the first decentralized lending/borrowing and staking protocol in the Polkadot ecosystem as a DeFi and a parachain.
+* **Where and how does your project fit into the ecosystem?** We are aiming to offer the first decentralized lending/borrowing and staking protocol in the Polkadot and Kusama ecosystem as a DeFi and a parachain.
-* **Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?** Our target audience are the DOT and KSM token holders who are looking to participate in lending/borrowing, staking and unlocking liquidity for their tokens, or generating "double interests" returns by lending and staking simultaneously.
+* **Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?** Our target audience are the DOT and KSM token holders who are looking to participate in lending/borrowing, staking and unlocking liquidity for their staked tokens, or generating "double interests" returns by lending and staking simultaneously.
 This audience would include retail, institutional and large token holders, traders (arbitrage opportunities in DeFi) and network validators.
 In general, large token holders will have a higher incentive to join the platform earlier as the exchange rate will be more favorable.
 * **What need(s) does your project meet?** Our project helps generate additional interests for token holders, provide assets for borrowing and unlock liquidity for token stakers who can use staked tokens (ex: xDOT) to trade, lend or use as payment.
 * **Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?**
   * **If so, how is your project different?** Compound has been a successful and proven model for lending and borrowing assets in a decentralized manner in the Ethereum ecosystem.
 However, Compound doesn't offer staking services, and there is currently no decentralized lending/borrowing solution launched in the Polkadot ecosystem.
 Acala Network does offer staking services, but doesn't offer lending/borrowing services.
 From that perspective, we are a unique solution that combines both services and offers additional interests to our users.
-  * **If not, are there similar projects in related ecosystems?** We have not yet found a project that will be focusing on generating double interests for token holders through lending and staking
+  * **If not, are there similar projects in related ecosystems?** We have not yet found a project that will be focusing on generating double interests for token holders through lending and staking.

 ## Team :busts_in_silhouette: